w3c/wai-curricula/content/designer/visual-design.md

 Courses based on this module should:

 * demonstrate how people with disabilities rely on layouts that adapt to different screen sizes, screen configurations, and style sheets
-* explain accessibility requirements for color, layout, spacing, and position of components
+* explain accessibility requirements for color, layout, spacing, and placement of components

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on designs that adapt to different colors, layouts, spacing, and positions
+* explain how people with disabilities rely on designs that adapt to different colors, layouts, spacing, and placement
 * design layouts with sufficient contrast ratio for text, images of text, and controls
 * design clear and distinguishable focus indicators, for example by using borders, color, and highlighting
 * use headings, spacing, and styling to group related content